Bonko/synology_photos_notifications/README.md

 - Location: Same as `rootpath`
 - Content: A single integer representing the last known file count for that owner

+## Current Implementation Status

+### ✅ Implemented

+- **File scanning and owner detection**: Successfully scans directory tree and identifies file owners by UID
+- **File tracking**: Groups files by owner in memory (`filesByOwner` map)
+- **Change detection**: Compares current file counts with stored counts to detect new uploads
+- **State persistence**: Stores and retrieves file counts per owner in `last_num_files_<owner>` files
+- **Notification structure**: `notifyUsers()` function exists and iterates through configured users
+- **Configuration loading**: YAML config file parsing works for `rootpath` and `users` list
+- **User struct field visibility**: User struct fields (`Name`, `Email`) are exported and properly unmarshaled from YAML
+- **Self-notification filtering**: Users are automatically skipped from receiving notifications about their own uploads
+- **Comprehensive test suite**: Tests cover notification logic, edge cases, multi-owner scenarios, and file handling

+### ❌ Missing / Incomplete

+1. **Actual notification sending**: The `notifyUsers()` function only logs messages to console using `log.Infof()`.
+It does not:
+   - Send emails (despite email addresses being in config)
+   - Send any actual notifications to users
+   - Use any notification channels (email, webhooks, etc.)

+2. **Email functionality**: No email sending implementation exists.
+The TODO comment mentions "send mail notification" but it's not implemented.

+3. **Error handling**: If config loading fails, the program logs an error but continues execution, which could cause issues.

 ## Development

 ### Running Tests